katita81/readmeGenerator_A9/README.md

 ## What it solves

-First it prompts the user with questions about the app/project he is creating.
+First it prompts the user with questions about the app/project he is creating.The user must start writing with capital letter and press enter at the end.
 When the user answers all the questions the readme file is created, and the answers are added to the file content.
 After that, the application saves it in the readme file for the user to retrieve later.

 ## Outstanding App's characteristics